Azure/azure-functions-python-extensions/azurefunctions-extensions-bindings-eventhub/README.md

 Several samples are available in this GitHub repository.
 These samples provide example code for additional scenarios commonly encountered while working with EventHubs:

-* [eventhub_samples_eventhubdata](https://github.com/Azure/azure-functions-python-extensions/tree/dev/azurefunctions-extensions-bindings-eventhub/samples/eventhub_samples_eventhubdata)  - Examples for using the EventHubData type:
+* [eventhub_samples_eventdata](https://github.com/Azure/azure-functions-python-extensions/tree/dev/azurefunctions-extensions-bindings-eventhub/samples/eventhub_samples_eventdata)  - Examples for using the EventData type:
     * From EventHubTrigger

 ### Additional documentation